Chiropractic clinic – Fixing bodies for over 20 years.

 Spine or muscles?
 Most people typically believe chiropractors only treat the spine, and more commonly, that Physiotherapists treat the muscles, especially post operative.
 However, who should you see?

 Basically, there are strong similarities between the two professions.
 Both chiropractors and physiotherapists treat joints and musculo-skeletal problems to increase movement and strength, decrease pain and help return you to full function.

 But the main difference between the two treatment modalities is that a chiropractor traditionally uses joint manipulation, to release restricted joints in the spine and limbs, to instantly improve movement.
 Where a physiotherapist will more commonly use mobilisation techniques and prescribe you exercise to help you heal soft tissue and restore mobility.

-If you are not sure whom you should see for your relevant issue, do not despair, as our practitioners will help to assist you in the right direction, whether it’d be Chiropractic, Physiotherapy or Massage.
+If you are not sure who you should see for your relevant issue, do not despair, as our practitioners will help to assist you in the right direction.
+Whether it’s for Chiropractic, Physiotherapy or Massage.

 Chiropractor or Massage Therapist?

 There are many similarities and differences between Chiropractor and Massage Therapist

 The similarities being, both use their hands to help patients.
 They work the tissues around the body to encourage healthier alignment, the treatments have immediate effects on blood flow and muscle tension and they are both drug-free, non-surgical alternatives to pain management.